cloudcarver/cloudcarver.github.io/blog/kubernetes_exec_code_view.md

 To find out what kinds of stream frames will be sent from the server side, let's take a look at the Kubelet.

 The Kubernetes client (e.g. client go, Kubectl) alwasy send requests to the API Server.
 In this scenario, API server will forward the request to Kubelet.
-Kubelet actually returns a streaming endpoint to the client, so that the client and attach to the container.
-The client will use the URL to connect to the streaming endpoint of the kubelet, and the kubelet will forward the request to the container runtime.
-The container runtime will execute the command in the container and return the result to the kubelet, and the kubelet will forward the result to the client.
+Kubelet actually acts as a proxy to forward traffic between the client and the container.

 ## Kubernetes Side
 How does Kubelet handle this request?
 Following the source code, we can quickly find the function `InstallDebuggingHandlers` in `pkg/kubelet/server/server.go`: